genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 ## Output

 The file exists within our Docker container in Cloud Shell.
-Save it to the BFX Workshop scratch bucket.
+Save it to a folder with your username inside the BFX Workshop scratch bucket.
 NOTE: One more time, replace `$USER_CLEAN` with the actual value.
 ```
 gsutil cp H_NJ-HCC1395-HCC1395_BL.depth_filter.vcf gs://icts-precision-health-bfx-workshop-scratch/$USER_CLEAN/